bin-nuance-bat/project/firebase/README.md

 ### Database

-The database should not require configuartion to set up.
-It is used to track training data, as there is no way of listing files in storage each entry keeps track of one image.
-To add or remove users from the slack handle short/black lists to to the slack_users collection.
-To give people admin/kiosk privileges add the relavent boolean flags to the document pretaing to their UID in users collection.
-When users is updated a cloud function is triggered to update the [custom claims](https://firebase.google.com/docs/auth/admin/create-custom-tokens) of that user,so don't store too much information here.
-Custom claims is what handles firebase and storage rules.
+The database should not require configuration to set up.
+It is used to track training data.
+There is no way of listing files in storage so each entry keeps track of one image.
+To add or remove users from the slack short/black lists, use the slack_users collection.
+To give people admin/kiosk privileges add the relevant Boolean flags to the document titled with their UID in users collection.
+When users is updated a cloud function is triggered to update the [custom claims](https://firebase.google.com/docs/auth/admin/create-custom-tokens) of that user, so don't store too much information here.
+Custom claims is what handles the firebase and storage rules.

 ## Billing